Textualize/textual/docs/guide/widgets.md

     ```{.textual path="docs/examples/guide/widgets/checker04.py"}
     ```

 We've added a style to the checkerboard which is the color of the highlighted square, with a default of "darkred".
 We will need this when we come to render the highlighted square.

 We've also added a reactive variable called `cursor_square` which will hold the coordinate of the square underneath the mouse.
 Note that we have used [var][textual.reactive.var] which gives as reactive superpowers but won't automatically refresh the whole widget, because we want to update only the squares under the cursor.

 The `on_mouse_move` handler takes the mouse coordinates from the [MouseMove][textual.events.MouseMove] object and calculates the coordinate of the square underneath the mouse.
 There's a little math here, so let's break it down.

 - The event contains the coordinates of the mouse relative to the top left of the widget, but we need the coordinate relative to the top left of board which depends on the position of the scrollbars.
-We can make this conversion by adding `event.offset` to `self.scroll_offset`.
+We can perform this conversion by adding `self.scroll_offset` to `event.offset`.
 - Once we have the board coordinate underneath the mouse we divide the x coordinate by 8 and divide the y coordinate by 4 to give us the coordinate of a square.

 If the cursor square coordinate calculated in `on_mouse_move` changes, Textual will call `watch_cursor_square` with the previous coordinate and new coordinate of the square.
 This method works out the regions of the widget to update and essentially does the reverse of the steps we took to go from mouse coordinates to square coordinates.